hzget/hzget.github.io/notes/practice/algorithm.md

-On the contrary, if the hash function is poor or the table size is too small, one or more lists can grow long.
-That leads to O(n) behavior for operations.
+On the contrary, if the hash function is poor or the table size is too small, one or more lists can grow very long.
+And that leads to O(n) behavior for operations.

 Hash tables also have limitations.
 It's elements are not directly ordered.